shakfu/fs4m/README.md

 The project contains four externals:

-1. `fluidsynth_tilde` (Volker Böhm's implementation, included only for reference)
+1. `fluidsynth_tilde` (Volker Böhm's unmodified implementation, included only for reference)
    - Located in `source/thirdparty`
-   - Based on reduced and modified fluidsynth 1.0.8
+   - Based on modified fluidsynth 1.0.8
-   - Special feature: self-contained compilation without external dependencies
+   - Special power: self-contained compilation without external dependencies
-   - Will not be modified further.

 2. `fm_tilde` -- the update
    - Updated version of the original Norbert Schnell `fluidmax~` external for Max 8/9.
    - Removed and replaced deprecated functions
-   - Changes to be make compatible with fluidsynth 2.4.4
+   - Made compatible with fluidsynth 2.4.4

 3. `fs4m_tilde` -- the rewrite
    - New implementation from scratch